abhijeetmane/JavascriptAssignments/excercise4/readme.md

 Give explanations on how JavaScript is being run in browsers.
 How to achieve multithreading in code?

 ```

+## Estimation: 1 SP

-##Javascript in sngle threaded but HTML5 has provided web workers to implement multithreading
+## Javascript in sngle threaded but HTML5 has provided web workers to implement multithreading
-I will explain about this more during one to one interaction
+## I will explain about this more during one to one interaction